hllyhllrd/hollyhilliard.com/content/about/main/index.md

  I was an intern at One Story magazine and at Algonquin Books of Chapel Hill before working as an assistant at a literary agency in NYC.
 I left publishing to work in legal operations, but my dream of being a writer could not be quashed (legal joke!).
 In 2019, I graduated with an MFA in Creative Writing from North Carolina State University, where I completed a short story collection and taught fiction workshops for undergrads.
 I moved to Madison, Wisconsin and fell in love with birds, prairies, and ice skating.
 In 2023 my husband and I moved to Pittsburgh, PA.

- Now, I’m hard at work on a YA novel as well as some short stories for adults.
+ Now, I'm working on a novel as well as a short story collection.
 When I’m not writing, I’m birding!
 I have many favorite birds, but today it’s the sandhill crane.
 Did you know the oldest confirmed sandhill crane fossil was found in Florida and is estimated to be 2.5 million years old?

 show_outro: false